THE PURSUIT OF WORLDLINESS

 by Barry Edelson

-"If you put all your eggs in one basket, you had better cling to that basket for dear life."
+"When you put all your eggs in one basket, you must clutch that basket for dear life."

 — Ernest Becker, The Denial of Death